msukrualev/Docker-Swarm/README.md

 Imagine that you had to run hundreds of containers.
 You can easily see that if they are running in a distributed mode, there are multiple features that you will need from a management angle to make sure that the cluster is up and running, is healthy and more.

-Some of these necessary features include: NEDEN ORCHESTRATION'A IHTIYACIMIZ VAR?
+Some of these necessary features include:

 ● Health Checks on the Containers <br>
 ● Launching a fixed set of Containers for a particular Docker image<br>